raghavaggsss/SongTrain-codefundo-SHOWCASE/README.md

 8. On the singing page the karaoke starts to play after 5 seconds so the user is expected to grant the microphone access as prompted on the page in time.
 9. The user is then required to sing along with the karaoke (using headphones so that we can clearly evaluate).
 The user can see his pitch plot and karaoke's pitch plot in real time.
 10. The user can try singing multiple times simply by reloading the page singing page.
 11. After the user is satisfied and presses the "proceed" button, he is redirected to the leaderboard page where he can see his scores along with the scores of people who sang the same songs as he did as well as his score history.

 (For Paid Version)
-1. The user is required to singup on the home page by providing his
+1. The user is required to singup on the home page by providing a username and his first name, last name, email-id and password (the username being unique).
+2. Then the user is redirected to his profile page.
+Here he can upload a new song and view all his previously uploaded songs.(TODO:karaoke number of iterations)
+3. He can perform the following actions-
+Download Karaoke - The user can click on this button to download the karaoke of a song he uploaded.
+Sing - The user can click on this button to open the singing page where he can sing and get his dynamic graph for the song.
+Score History - The user can click on this button to get a graph of his score history.
+He can analyse his singing scores for the song and track his improvement.

 Citations-